-Barnaby Festival have commissioned me to create a “unique and unforgettable experience at the centre of Barnaby 2016.”* The Astonomer’s Story is set to be the largest theatrical production the festival has ever seen.
+Barnaby Festival commissioned me to create a “unique and unforgettable experience” to be the centre piece of Barnaby Festival 2016.
+The Astronomer’s Story was the largest theatrical production the festival had ever programmed, an incredible story of how the moon and stars came to Macclesfield.

-The Astronomer’s Story is a pacey 50 minute actor-musican theatre production, suitable for adults and children.
+The Astronomer’s Story was a pacey 50 minute actor-musician theatre production, suitable for adults and children.

-The audience are invited to meet the eminent astronomer John Mershel.
-John disappeared from public life years ago following the Great Moon Hoax.
-The Sun, a newspaper in New York, was going out of business when they mysteriously got the scoop of a lifetime.
-A British Astronomer had invented a telescope powerful enough to view the surface of the moon.
-Each week they would publish reports outlining the trails and tribulations of the bat men and lunar beavers that lived there.
+The audience were invited to meet the eminent astronomer John Mershel.
+John disappeared from public life years ago, following the Great Moon Hoax.
+The Sun, a failing newspaper, received the “scoop” of a lifetime: a British Astronomer had invented a telescope powerful enough to view the surface of the moon.
+Each week they chronicled the discoveries of bat men and lunar beavers.

-It was all nonsense of course but who did they attribute this fictious drivel to?
+It was all nonsense of course but who did they attribute these fictitious facts?
 John!
-Every time he tried to talk to people about his real, genuine discoveries all they wanted to know about were those pesky lunar beavers.
-And who could blame them?
-John decided to assemble a crew of astronomers, scientists and ragamuffins to invent or discover something so mind boggling that it would eclipse the great moon hoax forever.
+Now, every time he attempted to talk to about his own discoveries, all people wanted to know about were lunar beavers.
+John decided to assemble a crew of astronomers, scientists and ragamuffins to invent, or discover, something so mind boggling that it would eclipse the great moon hoax forever.

 The performance took place in the atmospheric setting of Christ Church, Macclesfield.